CambioML/pykoi-rlhf-finetuned-transformers/docs/index.rst

 Welcome to pykoi!
 ===================================

-**pykoi** (/py'koi/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API. collecting and using feedback should be part of the inference process itself.
+**pykoi** (/py'koi/) is an open-source python library for ML scientists and practitioners.
+Pykoi lets you easily collect and understand user data and feedback, train RLHF on that data, and compare different models to each other.

 To learn more, check out the **Getting Started** link below, or navigate to the page of your
 interest: